Corn Flour Cookies

 These cornbread cookies are sweetened with maple syrup.
 You can substitute agave if you prefer.

-Extra virgin olive oil gives these cookies a rich, soft texture.
-You can substitute any other oil you prefer.
+Almond butter gives these cookies a rich, soft texture.
+You can substitute any other type of nut butter or seed butter you prefer.
+Just be sure to use a variety with no added salt or sugar.

 How to make them

 These corn flour cookies are quick and easy to make.
-Start by preheating your oven, then add the maple syrup, extra virgin olive oil, plant-based milk, and salt to a large mixing bowl, then mix well.
+Start by preheating the oven to 375 degrees Fahrenheit, then add the corn flour, baking powder, and salt to a mixing bowl and mix well.

-Wet your fingers with cold water, then use your fingers to press the dough balls into circle shapes.
+Use your hands to press the balls down into flat circle shapes.

-Freshly baked corn cookies on a sheet pan lined with parchment paper.
+Freshly baked cornbread cookies on a sheet pan lined with parchment paper.

 Optional addition